 What is NSCF?

+The NSCF develops people's capacity to contribute to their communities.
 Delegates will return to their communities having gained skills like public speaking, networking, and leadership.
-They will become ambassadors for the Commonwealth and youth leaders fighting for a better world.
+They will become global ambassadors and agents of change for a better world.

 What to Expect